cortinico/cortinico.github.io/_posts/2018-11-27-junit-rules.md

 Great!
 So now we know how to write Rules.

-What about if I want to **customize** my rule for every single test?
+What about if you want to **customize** your rule for every single test?
 For example, I might want to turn on the logging of the timing only for some specific test.

 You might have noticed that there is one small detail that I left behind: the `apply` method has **two parameters**.

 The second parameter is a `Description`.
 This parameter gives us access to some metadata for every test.
-A way to customize our Rule to be more flexible for every test is to use **annotations**, and the `Description` has exactly all the methods to give us this support.
+A way to customize our Rule to be more flexible for every test is to use **annotations**, and the `Description` class has exactly all the methods to give us this support.

-Let's modify the `LogTimingRule` to have the logging disabled by default for every test, and to have it enabled only for tests annotated with `@LogTiming` annotation.
+Let's modify the `LogTimingRule` to have the logging disabled by default for every test, and to have it **enabled only for tests annotated** with the `@LogTiming` annotation.

 First, we create the new annotation: